scerioli/Global-Preferences-Survey/Article/Article.md

 These two unclear points, even though in our understanding not crucial for the replication of the analysis, are not desirable, but couldn't be further clarified with the authors.

-The problem of missing data for a given countries often does not influence much the overall trends of found correlations, however, very relevant if one would to see the implications of the study with respect to one certain country of interest.
+The problem of missing data for a given countries often does not influence much the overall trends of found correlations.
+However, it is very relevant if one would to see the implications of the study with respect to a specific country of interest.

 ## Data Analysis

-The article uses several methods commonly accepted in the field:
+The article uses the following methods commonly accepted in the field:

 - Linear regression for each Country for each preference to extract the gender coefficient as a measure of the gender differences.